xbmc/inputstream.ffmpegdirect/README.md

 - `default_programme_duration`: If the programme duration is unknown use this default value in seconds instead.
 If this value is not provided 4 hours (14,400 secs) will be used  will be used.
 - `programme_catchup_id`: For providers that require a programme specifc id the following value can be used in the url format string.

+**Notes:**
-Note: setting `playback_as_live` to `true` only makes sense when the catchup start and end times are set to the size of the catchup windows (e.g. 3 days).
+- Setting `playback_as_live` to `true` only makes sense when the catchup start and end times are set to the size of the catchup windows (e.g. 3 days).
 If the catchup start and end times are set to the programme times then `playback_as_live` will have little effect.
+- For catchup streams that terminate there is a minimum distance from live a stream can seek to/from.
+For streams with a 1 second granularity it's 1 minute, and for stream with a 60 second granularity it's 2 minutes.
+The reason for this window on terminating streams is to allow the restart functionality to work.
+- For all catchup streams any seek to within 10 seconds of live would be considered live and will switch to the default URL.
+For this reason seeking from live to less than 10 seconds has no effect.

 ## Appendix